On the orthogonal Gr\"unbaum partition problem in dimension three

 which is a contradiction.
 Thus, either $H_2$ or $H_3$ intersects $\Gamma$ in at most $2$ points.
 Therefore, the number of intersection points between $\Gamma$ and $H_1,H_2,H_3$ is at most $6$, which is less than $2^3-1$, proving that no collection of $3$ mutually orthogonal planes defines an equipartition of $\mu$ when $d=3$. \end{proof}

 We showed that, for $d=2$, $\Gamma$ intersects any pair of orthogonal lines in at most $3$ points.
 For $d=3$, $\Gamma$ intersects any triple of mutually orthogonal planes in at most $6$ points.
-It might be possible that, for arbitrary $d$, $\Gamma$ intersects any $d$-tuple of hyperplanes in at most $d(d+1)/2$ points, however we have not attempted to verify this.
+It might be possible that, for arbitrary $d$, $\Gamma$ intersects any $k$-tuple of hyperplanes in at most